DEFINITIONS

 Conceptualized Design: The design that is proposed in this report with the client’s design preferences built in.

-Data Science: is a multi-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data.
+Data Science: A multi-disciplinary field that uses scientific methods, processes, algorithms, and systems to extract knowledge and insights from structured and unstructured data.

-Design for manufacturing analysis (DFMA): Is when an engineer studies your design with “how to manufacture it” in mind.
-This analysis will include feasible points, obstacles to manufacturing, estimated cost, method of manufacturing, and more.
+Design for Manufacturing Analysis (DFMA): An analysis when an engineer studies a design with “how to manufacture it” in mind.

-Design Specifications: key design features, components, or design aspects that are needed to fulfill a client's quality objectives.
+Design Specifications: Key design features, components, or aspects needed to fulfill a client's quality objectives.

 Enclosure: A body or bodies that enclose around a design providing a protective barrier.

-Fabrication Blueprints: Blueprints for manufacturing your design.
-They are usually two dimensional with dimensions and other fabrication information.
+Fabrication Blueprints: Blueprints for manufacturing your design, usually two-dimensional with dimensions and fabrication information.

-Final Product Design: This is the final design that is derived from the use of prototyping.
+Final Product Design: The final design derived from the use of prototyping.

-Finite Element Analysis (FEA): The finite element method, is a numerical method for solving problems of engineering and mathematical physics.
-Typical problem areas of interest include structural analysis, heat transfer, fluid flow, mass transport, and electromagnetic potential.
+Finite Element Analysis (FEA): A numerical method for solving problems in engineering and mathematical physics.

-Injection Molding (IM): Is the process in which molten plastic is injected into a mold for the creation of a part or assembly.
+IM (Injection Molding): The process in which molten plastic is injected into a mold for creating parts or assemblies.

-Infill: the amount and style of material placed on the interior of a 3D print for strength, durability, density, and volume.
+Infill: The amount and style of material placed on the interior of a 3D print for strength and durability.

-Institute for Supply Management (ISM) index number: Is a monthly composite index, released by the Institute for Supply Management, that is based on surveys of 300 purchasing managers throughout the United States in 20 industries in the manufacturing area.
+Institute for Supply Management (ISM) Index: A monthly composite index based on surveys of purchasing managers in 20 manufacturing industries.

 Interference: Volumes of overlapping material between bodies or components.

-Lead time: The amount of time it takes to make a part, batch of parts, or complete an entire order of parts without shipping time factored in.
+Lead Time: The amount of time taken to make a part, batch, or complete an order without shipping time included.

-Machining: Make or operate on with a machine.
+Machining: To make or operate on something with a machine.

 Mass Manufacturing: The production of 1000 parts or more.

-Photorealistic Render: A simulated computer image of a 3D drawing that is equivalent to a real photograph.
+Photorealistic Render: A simulated computer image of a 3D drawing that resembles a real photograph.

 ACRONYMS